kyma-project/kyma/docs/service-catalog/docs/062-osba-instances.md

 ![alt text](./assets/instances.png 'Service Instances')

 ## Service Instance Details page

+These are the OSBA fields used in the detailed Service Instance view:

 | Number | OSBA field                | Fallbacks            | Description                                           |
 | ------ | ------------------------- | -------------------- | ----------------------------------------------------- |